MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

+Note that if a field name of a field resolver doesn't exit in resolver object type, it will create in schema a field with this name.
+This feature is useful when the field is purely calculable (eg. `averageRating` from `ratings` array) and you don't want to pollute the class signature.

 ## Examples
 This code samples are made up just for tutorial docs purpose.
 You can find more advanced, real examples in [examples folder](https://github.com/19majkel94/type-graphql/tree/master/examples).